IntusFacultas/storybook/src/components/StyledHTML/StyledBodyUsage.md

 ## Purpose

-These components replace the default HTML5 text tags that have baked in NASIC styleguide-compliant styling.
+These components replace the default HTML5 text tags that have baked in IntusFacultas styleguide-compliant styling.

 ## Usage